porsche-design-system/porsche-design-system/packages/storefront/src/pages/utilities/js/helper.md

 ## generateTypeScale(fontSize)

 Calculates font-size and line-height to fit into Porsche Vertical Grid System.
-The `fonzSize` parameter only accepts value in rem or px, e.g. 12px or 1.5rem.
+The `fontSize` parameter only accepts value in rem or px, e.g. 12px or 1.5rem.

 #### Example

 ```
-import { typeScale } from '@porsche-design-system/utilities';
+import { generateTypeScale } from '@porsche-design-system/utilities';

 const StyledP = styled.p`
-  typeScale('32px');
+  generateTypeScale('32px');
 `
 ```